nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 schemes like white lists, operator lists etc.

 The standard supports three types of hooks (all with the same parameter type).
-All hooks are optional and have a single entry points (set/reset hook) per each type.
-The concrete token contract implementation MAY impose additional restrictions on who may set and/or remove hooks.
-If set/remove hook operation is not permitted, it MUST fail without changing registered hook state.
+All hooks are optional and have a single entry point (set/reset hook) per each hook type.
+The concrete token contract implementation MAY impose additional restrictions on who may set and/or reset hooks.
+If set/reset hook operation is not permitted, it MUST fail without changing registered hook state.

 The following table provides a description of each hook type and its semantics: